holymacaroni89/Music-Feelings-Annotation/SPECIFICATION.md

 -   **`hooks/useAudioEngine.ts`**: Manages all aspects of the Web Audio API.
     -   **Responsibilities**: Creating the `AudioContext`, decoding audio files, managing playback state (`isPlaying`, `currentTime`), controlling volume, and generating the spectral waveform data from the `AudioBuffer`.
 -   **`hooks/useAnnotationSystem.ts`**: The "brain" of the application.
-    -   **Responsibilities**: Managing the core application state related to annotations: `markers`, `profiles`, `lyrics`, and `selectedMarkerId`.
+    -   **Responsibilities**: Managing the core application state related to annotations: `markers`, `profiles`, `songContext`, and `selectedMarkerId`.
 It also manages all interactions with AI and third-party services, including triggering Gemini analysis, managing the Genius search flow, handling API key state, collecting training data, and initiating the training of the personal TensorFlow.js model.

 ### 2.4.
 Data Persistence
 -   **`localStorage`** is used for all session data to ensure work is not lost on reload.
-    -   **`AUTOSAVE_KEY`**: Stores the main `AppState` (current track, markers, profiles, and API keys).
+    -   **`AUTOSAVE_KEY`**: Stores the main `AppState` (current track, markers, profiles, API keys, and song context data).
     -   **`TRAINING_DATA_PREFIX`**: Stores `TrainingSample[]` arrays, one for each user profile.
     -   **`MODEL_STORAGE_KEY_PREFIX`**: Stores the trained TensorFlow.js model, one for each user profile.

 ## 3. Feature Breakdown

 ### 3.1.
 Third-Party Services Integration
-#### Genius API for Lyrics and Metadata
+#### Genius API for Rich Song Context
 -   **Implementation**: `services/geniusService.ts`
--   **API Key Management**: The application does not ship with an API key.
-The user must provide their own "Client Access Token" from Genius.
+-   **API Key Management**: The user provides their own "Client Access Token" from Genius via a settings modal.
+The key is persisted in `localStorage`.
-    -   A dedicated **Settings Modal** allows the user to input and save their API key.
-    -   The key is persisted in `localStorage` as part of the main `AppState`.
-    -   If the user attempts a search without a configured key, the Settings Modal is automatically opened to prompt them for it.
--   **Process**:
+-   **Two-Stage UI Workflow**: To maximize usability and data quality, the integration uses a two-stage modal.
-    1. The user initiates a search.
-The `useAnnotationSystem` hook retrieves the stored Genius API key.
+    1.  **Search & Select**: The user searches for a song.
+The app queries the Genius `/search` endpoint and displays a list of results.
-    2. The application uses the track's title, artist, and the user's API key to query the Genius API search endpoint.
-    3. The API returns a list of potential matches, which are displayed to the user in an interactive modal.
-    4. Upon user selection, the application fetches the song's web page.
-    5. It then parses the HTML of the page to extract the lyrics.
-This scraping method is necessary as the official Genius API does not provide lyrics directly.
-    6. The extracted lyrics and corrected metadata (title, artist) are then populated into the application's state, providing crucial context for the main AI analysis.
+    2.  **Review & Confirm**: Upon selecting a result, the app makes multiple parallel requests: it calls the `/songs/:id` endpoint for metadata, scrapes the song's web page for raw lyrics, and critically, calls the `/referents` endpoint to retrieve all line-specific community annotations.
+It then displays a rich detail view containing all of this information.
+-   **Data Compilation**: The service programmatically merges the scraped lyrics with the community annotations, inserting each annotation directly after its corresponding line.
+Only after user confirmation are all the collected and merged details compiled into a single, formatted `songContext` string, which is then saved and associated with the current audio track.
--   **Technical Note on CORS**: Due to browser security policies (CORS), direct client-side requests to the Genius API are blocked.
-To circumvent this, all requests are routed through a public CORS proxy (`corsproxy.io`).
-This applies to both the API search requests and the HTML page scraping for lyrics.
+-   **Technical Note on CORS**: Due to browser security policies, all requests are routed through a public CORS proxy (`corsproxy.io`).
+This applies to both API calls and HTML page scraping.

 ### 3.2.
 AI Suggestion Engine (Two-Tier Model)
 This is the core innovation of the application.
 It combines a powerful general AI with a small, adaptive personal AI.